 Dr. Button married Nancy Jane Milne in Charing Cross in June of 1950.
 They were married by Dr. Button’s father.
-Mrs. Button was born in London, Ontario in 1930, the daughter of Richard Ashley Milne and the former Cecile Mary Harris.
-Her father was a plumber and she had a sister named Kathryn.
+Mrs. Button was born in London, Ontario on the 1st of January, 1930.
+She was the daughter of Richard Ashley Milne and the former Cecile Mary Harris.
+Her father was a plumber and she had a sister named Kathryn Milne.
 Mrs. Button trained to be a nurse in London.

 Eventually the medical practice moved to 66 Main Street.
 Dr. Button was Chief of Staff of the Public General Hospital and he was served as the President of the Kent County Medical Association in 1976 and 1988.
 Dr. Button was a Coroner for 20 years.

 Dr. Button was presented with the Glenn Sawyer Award from the Ontario Medical Association.
 This award is bestowed upon a physician who has greatly contributed to their local community and the medical profession.
 He was also made a Mel Osborne Fellow by the Kiwanis Foundation of Canada.

 Dr. Button retired in June of 1998 and in his spare time he enjoyed gardening, fishing and woodworking.

-Mrs. Button died in 2000.
-Dr. Button died on January 23rd, 2003.
+Mrs. Button died on the 24th of July, 2000.
+Dr. Button died on the 23rd of January, 2003.
 Dr. and Mrs. Button were buried at Greenwood Cemetery in Ridgetown.

-*Dr. John Button and Dr. Walter Edward Lake also appear on the Chatham-Kent Physician Tribute website.
+*Dr. John Richard Button and Dr. Walter Edward Lake also appear on the Chatham-Kent Physician Tribute website.